This is Papercrete

 12 cubic feet of perlite or plaster sand

-125 pounds of short aspect paper fiber (newspaper)
+125 pounds of recycled paper

 Architecture and Safety